codeque-co/codeque/README.md

   - Paid $19 / year (dev)
     - search with all features
     - code stats
-    - exclude replace, ref analysis, import resolution
+    - **exclude** replace, ref analysis, import resolution
   - Paid $29 / year (pro)
     - search + replace + ref analysis + import resolution
     - code stats
-  - Company $29 / month
+  - Company/project $29 / month
     - up to 10 users (+$3 for each additional user)
+      - limiting users amount does not make sense, since we cannot validate that
+      - we can if each user would have unique key + on CI we would use ssh identity to receive license key
     - all the above + eslint rules